 OK, you say, it’s hardly surprising that the language part of the brain would get a workout from reading.
 But reading also energizes the region responsible for motor activity, the central sulcus.
 That’s because the brain is a very exuberant play actor.
 When it is reading about a physical activity, the neurons that control that activity get busy as well.
 You may not actually be riding a horse when you’re reading Seabiscuit, but your brain acts as if it is.
-And the more parts of your brain that get a workout, the better it is for your overall cognitive performance.
 (Also, check out the habits that improve your memory the best.)

 Not all reading is created equal

 It’s important to note that not all reading is created equal.
 Preliminary findings from a series of experiments conducted at Stanford University indicates that close literary reading, in particular, gives your brain a workout.
 MRI scans of people who are deep into a Jane Austen novel showed an increase in blood flowing to areas of the brain that control both cognitive and executive function.
 This is compared to the very limited effects seen in participants who casually skimmed a paragraph at a bookstore.
 (To learn more about the brain, check out these facts that will blow your mind.)